V-Sekai/manuals/changelog/20231207-changelog.md

 ### Removed

-- Removal of git submodules on `godot-mtlx:godot-rebase` branch. ([Commit: 8be7045](https://github.com/fire/godot-mtlx/commit/8be7045))
+- Removal of git submodules on `godot-mtlx:godot-rebase` branch.

 ### Security

-- **Security Best Practices**: Applied security best practices as recommended by StepSecurity. ([Commit: d641001](https://github.com/V-Sekai/v-sekai-game/commit/d641001))
+- **Security Best Practices**: Applied security best practices as recommended by StepSecurity.

 This project does not adhere to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).